gsvasile/QuoteGenerator/README.md

 • This project is from [Zero to Mastery: Javascript Web Projects to Build Your Portfolio](https://academy.zerotomastery.io/p/javascript-projects).

-• Some items for the top navigtaion bar and the Elon Musk quote were taken from [unachoza's GitHub](https://github.com/unachoza/quote-generator)
+• Some items for the top navigtaion bar and the Elon Musk quote generator were taken from [unachoza's GitHub](https://github.com/unachoza/quote-generator)